startin-blox/sib-core/README.md

     return 'string';
   }
 ```
-The static getter "name" return a string that will be used to register the component tag name or the mixin name.
+The static `name` getter returns a string that will be used to register the component tag name or the mixin name.
 This getter is required.

 ## Install mixins
 ```js